ssundaram21/dreamsim/README.md

 These models (and the originals) are further evaluated in **our new NeurIPS 2024 paper, When Does Perceptual Alignment Benefit Vision Representations?**

-We find that our perceptually-aligned models outperform the baseline models on a variety of standard computer vision tasks, including semantic segmentation, depth estimation, object counting, instance retrieval, and retrieval-augmented generation.
-These results point towards perceptual alignment being a useful task for learning general-purpose vision representations.
+We find that our perceptually-aligned representations outperform the baseline models on a variety of standard computer vision tasks, including semantic segmentation, depth estimation, object counting, instance retrieval, and retrieval-augmented generation.
+These results point towards perceptual alignment as a useful objective for learning general-purpose vision representations.
 See the paper and our [blog post](https://percep-align.github.io) for more details.

 Here's how they perform on NIGHTS: